TradeTrust/documentation/docs/document-creator/data-file.md

 sidebar_label: Data File
 ---

-After setting up your on config file for TradeTrust Creator, you can now log in to access the create and issue functionalities.
-Upon picking a template, you will notice that there is a `Upload Data File` button.
+After setting up your own config file for TradeTrust Creator, you can now log in to access the create and issue functionalities.
+Upon picking a template, you will notice that there is an `Upload Data File` button.

 ## Upload Data file